Medically reviewed by Amanda Savage, edited 20/07/2023

 - learning to lift properly or avoiding lifting altogether, the National Health Service (NHS) suggest holding the load close to your waist and avoid bending your back

-- reduce high impact exercise such as running and choose pelvic floor friendly lower impact exercise
+- check your technique for high impact exercise, such as running, and balance out with pelvic floor friendly lower impact exercise

 - do Kegel / or pelvic floor exercises daily!

 - make your pelvic floor exercises more beneficial by doing them with a Kegel8 Ultra 20 Electronic Pelvic Toner